 "It feels like a door has been unlocked and what is inside the room is more colourful and wonderful than I imagined."

 Suzanne is Head of Carer Support at Mobilise, the tech start up by carers and for carers.
 She cares for her husband Matt who was diagnosed with Young Onset Parkinson’s Disease 17 years ago.
-Mobilise are offering 30 minute 1-1 coaching sessions as part of a package of support for unpaid carers.
+Mobilise are offer 30 minute 1-1 coaching sessions as part of a support package for unpaid carers.

-International Coaching Week (4-10 May 2020) is an annual celebration of the power and impact of professional coaching so what better time to share some success?
+International Coaching Week (4th-10th May 2020) is an annual celebration of the power and impact of professional coaching so what better time to share some success?
 It has been a complete privilege to witness the power and impact of coaching on unpaid carers through Covid-19 and for me it feels like a personal breakthrough.
-Photo by jordan Huie on Unsplash

 Who are unpaid carers?

 Before I dive in, just to bring in to focus who I mean by “unpaid carers”.
-There are over 7 Million unpaid carers in the UK.
+There are over seven million unpaid carers in the UK.
 NHS England gives the following definition.

 Not everyone who cares for someone will call themselves a carer.
 I was caring for at least 8 years before I would have called myself a carer.
 We are looking after a loved one, supporting someone, or just doing what anyone else would do.

-What are the challenges for carers through Covid-19?
+What were the challenges for carers through Covid-19?

-For many of us the corona virus pandemic has added another layer of complexity to life, some are on the verge of crisis.
-Caring for a vulnerable person whilst isolating or shielding can be tough and lonely.
+For many of us, the Coronavirus pandemic added another layer of complexity to life.
+Some were on the verge of crisis.
+Caring for a vulnerable person whilst isolating or shielding is tough and lonely.
 Add in work, getting shopping and medication alongside withdrawal (or withdrawing from) support services such as visiting care workers, day centres or care homes and the challenges start to mount up.